jamesonweber/online-courses/functional-programming-in-js/Notes.md

 Note: For left to right evaluation, look into `pipe`.
 It will do `(f, g) => x => g(f(x))`

 The goal is to create pipelines where we pass in an input and there are functions applied to it into a pipeline of data processing.

+### Functors
+See functors.js for notes with examples on the identity functor.